ArthurKim25/DATA-150/literaturereview.md

 ### Professor Brewer
 ### 24 Oct 2021

+It is no mystery that climate change is a dire issue that plagues all of humanity.
+Therefore, much research has gone into understanding how it affects populations and human development, as well as the ability to forecast climate-related disasters so that we can act accordingly.
+Today, we understand that not everybody is affected the same way from the effects of climate change, and as a result, different needs need to be met (7).
+To put it simply, we know that climate change has negative effects on popolations across the globe, despite all of the individual differences (1, 3, 5-7).
+In order to deal with vulnerability to different climate disasters, we have sophisticated means of forecasting which allow for timely warnings and action.
+Despite our understanding and technical prowess, we have not perfected our ability to evaluate vulnerability and make policies accordingly.
+Only recently have we begun to understand the importance of considering the role of sex and gender in climate change vulnerability (7).
+As a result, much of the current climate change literature fails to account for such.
 ## References
 1. Azzarri, C., & Signorelli, S. (2019).
 Climate and poverty in Africa South of the Sahara.
 World Development, 125, 104691. https://doi.org/10.1016/j.worlddev.2019.104691
 2. Dujardin, S., Jacques, D., Steele, J., & Linard, C. (2020).
 Mobile Phone Data for Urban Climate Change Adaptation: Reviewing Applications, Opportunities and Key Challenges.
 Sustainability, 12(4), 1501. https://doi.org/10.3390/su12041501